apache/nano/CONTRIBUTING.md

 npm test
 ```

-check this [blogpost](http://writings.nunojob.com/2012/05/Mock-HTTP-Integration-Testing-in-Node.js-using-Nock-and-Specify.html) to learn more about how to write your own tests

-please fix all issues identified in the pre-commit hooks before sending your patch. if you don't, we will close the patch and ask you to re-open it once you have:
+Please fix all issues identified in the pre-commit hooks before sending your patch. if you don't, we will close the patch and ask you to re-open it once you have:

 1. 100% code coverage
 2. proper codestyle
 3. linted all your code

-even in this state, if you changed something you need to add appropriate tests.

-you can control verbosity during tests using
+This is not a replacement for appropriate tests, please make sure that you have adequate coverage and thoroughly test the code you introduced.

+You can add verbose debug messages while running tests by doing:

 ```
 DEBUG=* node your_nano_scripts.js
 ```

-you can turn nocks on and off using the `NOCK_OFF` environment variable.
+You can turn nocks on and off using the `NOCK_OFF` environment variable.

 [2]: http://github.com/dscape/nano/issues